Tag Archives: Prep

 Better access to PrEP in the UK, especially through NHS services

 A community survey of people interested in PrEP in the UK, run in October and November 2020, shows an increase in access to PrEP compared to previous surveys, alongside numerous other changes that may reflect the impact of the coronavirus pandemic.
 Respondents reported more event-based dosing, fewer sexual partners and less sexual satisfaction.
-PrEPster, iwantPrEPnow,… Read More »
+PrEPster, iwantPrEPnow,… Read More: Better access to PrEP in the UK, especially through NHS… »

 High rates of starting and staying on PrEP in pregnant South African women, despite barriers